TheBastionBot/Bastion/.github/ISSUE_TEMPLATE.md

 <!--
     Only required if you're hosting Bastion yourself.
 -->
- - Bastion version:
+ - Bastion version:  <!-- Use `stats` command in your Discord server to get the Bastion version. -->
- - Node.JS version:
+ - Node.JS version:  <!-- Run `node -v` in your console to get the node version. -->
- - `npm` version:
+ - `npm` version:  <!-- Run `npm -v` in your console to get the npm version. -->
  - Windows, OS X/macOS, or Linux?:
  - Network issues:
    - [ ] I use a proxy to connect to the web.